Aloha from Hawaii via Satellite: Reception

 Initial reports estimated the show was seen by 1.5 billion people in 36 countries.
 Parker had presented the same figures at the press conference promoting the broadcast.
 The communications satellite Intelsat IV F-4 was used for the transmission of the live feed to the target area.
 In Australia, Channel Nine presented the show with the assistance of the Overseas Telecommunications Commission (OTC).
 The concert closed the "Elvis Presley Week" television event on NTV in Japan and garnered 37.8% of the total television viewers; viewership reached 70% in Hong Kong.
 In South Korea, it attracted an estimated 70–80% of TV viewers, while tentative data from the Philippines indicated 91.8%.
 As the event occurred during the Cold War, China and the Soviet Union were excluded from the broadcast.
 Contrary to Parker's claim, the concert would be presented with a delay of days or weeks to the 21 European countries where it was finally seen; countries that were a part of the Warsaw Treaty Organization were excluded.
-The figures for total viewers proposed by Presley's manager were questioned, as critics pointed that the sum of the total population of all the countries targeted by the broadcast was roughly 1.3 billion.
+The figures for total viewers proposed by Presley's manager were questioned, as critics pointed that the sum of the total population of all the countries targeted by the broadcast was roughly 1.3 billion with the actual viewership ranging from 150-200 million.

 NBC aired the ninety-minute television special on April 4.
 The Stokely-Van Camp Company and Toyota presented the show.
 It opened with an animation of the satellite "beaming" Presley to different parts of the world, with audio signals in Morse code saying "Elvis: Aloha from Hawaii".
 Pasetta added clips of Presley's arrival by helicopter to the Hilton hotel and the show outside the arena to the concert sequences.
 The additional recordings Presley made after the show were also integrated.
 Pasetta used split-screens to show Presley and the scenery images he had filmed of Hawaii.
 The track "No More" was not used.
 The show earned a Nielsen rating of 33.8 and a 57 share.